Coronavirus (COVID-19): workplace COVID-19 prevention plans

 Resources to help you with your workplace prevention planning.
-Effective 5 June 2020, many businesses and organizations closed under the Public Health Act Order can reopen if they’re ready and choose to do so.
-They must develop and comply with a Workplace COVID-19 Prevention Plan.
+Businesses and organizations closed under the Health Protection Act Order need to develop and comply with a Workplace COVID-19 Prevention Plan.

-Workplace COVID-19 prevention plans must address public health protocols, including:
+Prevention plans must address public health measures, including:

 - social distancing and keeping a physical distance of 2 metres (6 feet) in the workplace (staff and clients)